BTCDecoded/blvm/README.md

-# BLLVM - Bitcoin Low-Level Virtual Machine Node
+# BLVM - Bitcoin Low-Level Virtual Machine Node

-**Main binary for Bitcoin Commons BLLVM node implementation.**
+**Main binary for Bitcoin Commons BLVM node implementation.**

-This is the standalone binary crate that provides the `bllvm` executable.
-It depends on the `bllvm-node` library and provides a command-line interface for running a full Bitcoin node.
+This is the standalone binary crate that provides the `blvm` executable.
+It depends on the `blvm-node` library and provides a command-line interface for running a full Bitcoin node.

 ## Table of Contents